xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 - **Contacts:** Synced with your device contacts; removed when you delete them
 - **Media:** Stored on your device until you delete them
 - **Settings:** Retained until you uninstall the app or clear app data
-- **Conversation Tracking:** Stored locally; can be cleared through app settings
+- **Conversation Tracking:** Stored locally; can be removed by uninstalling app.

-### Cloud Data (Optional Features)
-- **Shared Themes:** Retained in Firebase until you delete them
-- **Cloud Backups:** Retained in your Google Drive until you delete them
-- **Google Service Data:** Subject to Google's retention policies

 ### Deletion
 You can delete your local data by:
-- Deleting individual messages or conversations within the app
 - Clearing app data through Android Settings > Apps > Wise SMS > Storage > Clear Data
 - Uninstalling the application

-For cloud data:
-- Delete shared themes through the app's theme management interface
-- Revoke Google Drive access and delete backup files from your Google Drive
-- Contact the respective service providers (Google) for data deletion

 ## Children's Privacy

-Wise SMS is not intended for children under the age of 13.
+Wise SMS is intended for children.
 We do not knowingly collect personal information from children under 13.

 **Parental Controls:** The app includes optional parental control features designed to help parents monitor and restrict messaging for minors.
 These features:
 - Allow parents to set time restrictions on app usage